FireCyan/vacquishcovid19_postgres/README.md

     1. Downloading the new csv patch files from JHU (from 2021-01-01 to 2021-05-28)
     2. Re-process these csv files and update them in database
     3. When doing rolling average, get rid of negative daily cases (retrospective update) for averaging
+- 2021-06-01: There is an unusual increase in US daily cases
+    - Issue: The problem is due to Nebraska cases' date being timestamped as 2021-06-01 in 06-01-2021.csv file.
+Usually the timestamp date is 1 day ahead of the file's date (i.e., the Nebraska date should be 2021-06-02)
+    - Solution:
+    1. Add a function called misc_processing to change the Last_Update from '2021-06-01' to '2021-06-02' when processing 06-01-2021.csv file in etl.py
+    2. Delete old record in 2021-06-01 for US Nebraska (extended a parameter to delete records for specific country and dates in process_case_data() in etl.py)
+    3. Re-process and update 2021-06-01 records for US Nebraska